Are you struggling to make it work? Here are twelve tips that helped us manage.

 No!
 Just no. That’s your time to break, not your time to work.
 If you can’t wait to rush outside during your lunch break in the office, don’t be tempted to keep working through your lunch at home.
 Take a break and perhaps rest your eyes, too.
 If you’d normally sit outside, make sure you do.
 If you’re home alone, now is always a good time to have that 10-minute lunchtime snooze you’ve always wanted, too 😉

 4. Try To Separate Working From Home, From Home

-Matt’s computer is in the bedroom, my new workspace is our coffee table and all of my notepads, pens and planners are in a woven paper basket on the shelf.
-Once Matt’s day is finished, the desk lamp gets turned off and the bed lights get switched on, creating a relaxing bedroom atmosphere away from the work environment.
-In a similar way, After lunch, I turn the TV off so that I can focus on the blog.
-When we finish our day, I put my laptop away in a space inside our lift-top coffee table and put my paperwork away.
+Matt’s computer is in the bedroom, my new workspace is our coffee table, and all of my notepads, pens and planners are in a woven paper basket on the shelf.
+Once Matt’s day is finished, the desk lamp gets turned off, and the bed lights get switched on, creating a relaxing bedroom atmosphere away from the work environment.
+Similarly, after lunch, I turn the TV off so that I can focus on the blog.
+When we finish our day, I put my laptop away inside our lift-top coffee table and put my paperwork away.
 At that point, it becomes a lounge and my work for that day is done.
 If work is left lying around, you’ll be more tempted to work when you should be relaxing!

 5. Try And Dress For Work

-When we work from home, it can be tempting to wear something comfortable.
+It can be tempting to wear something comfortable when we work from home.
 When we’re comfortable, we can be tempted to relax.
 When we relax, we get less work done.
 By making an effort to dress for work (even if you can’t go to the office!), you’ll be more in the mindset for work and more inclined to get more done.
 Conversely, your loungewear will feel more relaxing, too!

 6. Don’t Eat At Your Desk!